open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 ### Expressions

 Expressions allow a decision to be made about whether an Invocation should be called.
 Expressions are optional.
-When used, the parsed query will include a `Condition`, which can be used to evaluate the result of the query's Expression.
+When used, the parsed statement will include a `Condition`, which can be used to evaluate the result of the statement's Expression.
 Expressions always evaluate to a boolean value (true or false).

 Expressions consist of the literal string `where` followed by one or more Booleans (see below).
 Booleans can be joined with the literal strings `and` and `or`.